Turtlecrafter81/al-guides/Beginner Equipment.md

 - One of the most easily obtainable blue AA gun in the game due to Norfolk.
 While AA isn't as big of a problem early on, having a couple copies of this +3 equipped will make your push through 3-4 massively easier.
 Do note that for AA guns, the highest rarity gun should be equipped on the highest efficiency ship in your fleet as a beginner rule of thumb, optimizing AA is in the [Equipment Guide](Equipment%20Guide.md#anti-air-aa-guns).

 ### Early-Game Farming Maps

+#### Note on useful ships
+- Only drop only or Elite/SR ships will be listed here, for more information on good ships for beginners, looking at a beginner ship guide like Kawaii Five 0's.

 #### Any Event Map
 - Did you join during an event?
 Consider yourself in luck.
 Farming event maps is one of the most efficient things you could do, regardless of what the event actually drops.
 Aside from potentially having useful blueprints or ship drops, clearing an event map will reward you with a chunk of event currency, which can be used to purchase a number of useful consumables from the event shop, which typically includes retrofit blueprints and equipment boxes.
 A list droppable equipment blueprints can be gleam before you start a sortie